GSA/10x/pages/getting-started.md

 # Getting Started

 ## Expectations and requirements

-To get started with any new idea, we ask that you answer one simple question in 2–3 sentences: “What problem are you trying to solve?”
-10x and the TTS Director will vet ideas to determine which projects best fit within the TTS areas of focus.
-If your project is selected, it will enter Phase 1 of the investment process.
+To apply to have your project selected for an initial "Investigation," the first stage of the process, we ask that you answer one question: “What problem are you trying to solve?” in no more than two to three sentences.
+10x and the TTS Director will vet ideas to determine which projects are the best fit.

+Ideas are accepted throughout the year, with selections made at the beginning of Q1 and Q3 of every fiscal year.

 ### Characteristics of projects